Incorporating Arbitrary Matrix Group Equivariance into KANs: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose \model, an architecture that makes KANs equivariant to matrix groups.
-To our knowledge, \model~is the first attempt to combine equivariance with KANs, and we expect that it can serve as a general framework to broaden the applicability of KANs to more areas. \item We specify the space structures of the \model~Layer and define gated spline basis functions.
+In summary, our contributions are as follows: (1) We propose EKAN, an architecture that makes KANs equivariant to matrix groups.
+To our knowledge, EKAN is the first attempt to combine equivariance with KANs, and we expect that it can serve as a general framework to broaden the applicability of KANs to more areas.
+(2) We specify the space structures of the EKAN Layer and define gated spline basis functions.
 We theoretically prove that gated basis functions can ensure equivariance between the gated input space and the post-activation space.
-Then, we insert a lift layer to preprocess the raw input feature, which aligns the input space of \model~with the feature space of the dataset. \item Experiments on tasks with matrix group equivariance, such as particle scattering and the three-body problem, demonstrate that \model~often significantly outperforms baseline models, even with smaller datasets or fewer parameters.
-In the task of non-symbolic formula representation, where KANs are not proficient, such as top quark tagging with three jet constituents, \model~can still achieve comparable results with EMLP while using only $26\%$ of the parameters. \end{itemize}
+Then, we insert a lift layer to preprocess the raw input feature, which aligns the input space of EKAN with the feature space of the dataset.
+(3) Experiments on tasks with matrix group equivariance, such as particle scattering and the three-body problem, demonstrate that EKAN often significantly outperforms baseline models, even with smaller datasets or fewer parameters.
+In the task of non-symbolic formula representation, where KANs are not proficient, such as top quark tagging with three jet constituents, EKAN can still achieve comparable results with state-of-the-art equivariant architectures while using fewer than $40\%$ of the parameters.